open-policy-agent/opa/docs/docs/kafka-authorization.md

 Processed a total of 0 messages
 ```

-### 4. Extend the policy to prevent services from accidentally writing to topics with large fanout
+### 4. Extend the policy to prevent services from accidentally writing to topics with large fan-out

 First, add the following content to the policy file (`./policies/tutorial.rego`):